daeken/Benjen/daeken.com/entries/injecting-arbitrary-python-into-eve-online.md

-#title Injecting Arbitrary Python Into EVE Online
+title: Injecting Arbitrary Python Into EVE Online
-#date 2009-09-23
+date: 2009-09-23

 I finally broke down and installed EVE Online and registered for a trial, since quite a few of my friends have been talking about it nonstop.
 Being the dork I am, I looked through the binaries that were installed, and I immediately noticed that they shipped Stackless Python 2.5 as a separate binary (python25.dll).
 Of course, this led me to an investigation of what I could accomplish with respect to modifying the client without actually patching any code.
 A few hours later, I was able to run any Python code inside of EVE.
 All of the code is available from the Github repository here: